 The season at FSLT (January – December) consists of six full-run productions.
 Each is assigned approximately four rehearsal weeks before providing a minimum of eight performances over two weeks.
 To obtain proper theatrical licensing, each season is set by the Board of Directors one year in advance.
 In addition, several short-run off-season shows are offered each year.

 More than 900 persons annually choose to be a Season Patron.
-They purchase either a Season Flex Pass or a Gala Opening Night Season Subscription.
+They purchase either a Season Flex Pass or an Opening Night Season Subscription.
 Both types of season packages, which are sold November-January, offer discounted admission and plenty of perks.
 Remember too that season packages make great Christmas gifts!
 (Purchasing a season package is not required of show attendees or our volunteers.)

-The Fort Smith Little Theatre, Inc. is a community-owned corporation, ownership being held by those persons who purchase a season flex pass or Gala Opening Night subscription.
+The Fort Smith Little Theatre, Inc. is a community-owned corporation, ownership being held by those persons who purchase a season flex pass or Opening Night subscription.
 As “stockholders” those Season Patrons receive no dividends or other benefits, other than admission to productions and the opportunity to attend the annual stockholders meeting held in November.
 Each stockholder is entitled to one vote at said meeting.
 During the meeting, Committee reports are presented and Board of Directors members are elected.

 The FSLT Board of Directors is led by an executive committee consisting of a President, Vice-President, Secretary and Treasurer.
 Board Members serve as chairpersons of administrative committees that conduct the business of the organization.
 Committee members include board members as well as many other volunteers.